 But...
 I knew my work was not done.
 I knew that i could go further with the text.
 I was given the opportunity to do just this as part of WSC Avant Bard's inaugural Scripts in Play Festival.
 In this continued adaptation, I worked with the feedback I had received from Mason and began adding in new, pure Virgil ideas.
 My work with this text will be a years-long process and I can't wait to see where I am able to go with it next,

-Producing Organization: The Mason Players and The Office of Undergraduate Research
+Producing Organization: George Mason University & The Office of Undergraduate Research

 Dates: November 2014